 Manmade kitchen tiles

-There’s an enormous choice of ceramic and porcelain tiles for the kitchen and colour, pattern, the look of stone or wood, and different finishes mean you can be exacting in creating the finish you want.
+There’s an enormous choice of ceramic and porcelain tiles (see our guide on choosing ceramic and porcelain flooring) for the kitchen and colour, pattern, the look of stone or wood, and different finishes mean you can be exacting in creating the finish you want.
 Glass tiles broaden the selection even further.

 Ceramic tiles can be an immensely affordable choice for the kitchen.
 They’re ideal for walls, but some aren’t suitable for the floor.
 Check when you’re buying because a tile that’s made for walls only won’t stand up to the wear of a busy room like the kitchen.
 Ceramic tiles don’t need sealing and are simple to keep clean.